bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/devops-security-considerations.md

 ------
 ### <a name="logging-monitoring"></a>Logging/Monitoring (EKS, Kibana, Graphana, Sysdig Monitor, SIEM, Uptime, Status)

-The Platform Services team provides a number of tools to help ensure our platform and applications are behaving as expected, while allowing us to investigate anomolies.
+The Platform Services team provides a number of tools to help ensure our platform and applications are behaving as expected, while allowing us to investigate anomalies.

 **OpenShift UI:**